DevExpress-Examples/winforms-dashboard-designer-merge-dashboards-to-tabs/Readme.md

-# How to Combine Multiple Dashboards into a Dashboard with Multiple Tab Pages
+# Dashboard for WinForms - How to Combine Multiple Dashboards into a Dashboard with Multiple Tab Pages

 This example creates a single merged dashboard from multiple individual dashboards, inserting them as tab pages in a tab container.